Wench: A Novel

 Wench: A Novel is the 2010 debut novel of American author Dolen Perkins-Valdez.
 It explores the lives of four young, enslaved women of color, who are mistresses of their wealthy white masters, men of the South, and who spend summers at Tawawa House, a resort in the free state of Ohio.
 There the women share their reactions to their lives and seeing a free society and free people of color.

 Background

-Perkins-Valdez said that she was inspired to write the novel after coming across a brief reference to this resort, as part of the history of Wilberforce University, when reading an biography of W. E. B. Du Bois.
+Perkins-Valdez said that she was inspired to write the novel after coming across a brief reference to this resort, as part of the history of Wilberforce University, when reading a biography of W. E. B. Du Bois.
 Among the resort's summer visitors were wealthy white Southern planters with their enslaved mistresses of color, and sometimes their mixed-race children.
 These interracial couples generally stayed in the cottages rather than the main hotel of the resort, which was used primarily by white visitors.
 She was intrigued by this little-known history.

-After the resort closed in the 1850s, it was purchased as the first campus of Wilberforce College, a historically black college founded in a collaboration between the Cincinnati Conference of the Methodist Church and the AME Church.
+After the resort closed in the 1850s, it was purchased as the first campus of Wilberforce University, a historically black college founded in a collaboration between the Cincinnati Conference of the Methodist Church and the AME Church.
 During the Civil War, the AME Church took over sole ownership and operation of the college.